Leona Lewis: 2014–present: I Am, collaborations, and acting

-In August 2021, Lewis featured alongside singer James Morrison on the debut album of songwriter Diane Warren, on a song entitled "Grow Old with Me".
+In August 2021, Lewis featured alongside singer James Morrison on the debut album of songwriter Diane Warren, on a song titled "Grow Old with Me".
 On 28 October 2021, Lewis announced she would be a judge on the Paramount+ series Queen of the Universe, which premiered in December.
-She departed after the first season, and was replaced by Mel B. In November 2021, Lewis released the song "Kiss Me It's Christmas", featuring Ne-Yo.
-The song features on the re-issue of the 2013 album Christmas, with Love, entitled Christmas, with Love Always, released on 19 November 2021.
+In November 2021, Lewis released the song "Kiss Me It's Christmas", featuring Ne-Yo.
+The song features on the re-issue of the 2013 album Christmas, with Love, titled Christmas, with Love Always, released on 19 November 2021.
 In December 2021, Lewis was named Spotify Equal UK and Ireland Artist of the Month.
 In the same month, Lewis was a special guest on BBC One's I Can See Your Voice Christmas special.
 Lewis also performed at the Royal Carols: Together at Christmas carol concert at Westminster Abbey.
 The concert, hosted by Catherine, Duchess of Cambridge, celebrated the heroes and volunteers of the COVID-19 pandemic.

 In March 2022, Lewis received a nomination at the 2022 Music Week Awards, for her Christmas, with Love Always marketing campaign in 2021.
+In October 2023, Lewis voiced the character of "London Lilly" in Snoop Dogg's children's series Doggyland.
+In November 2023, Lewis starred in the animated Christmas film Glisten and the Merry Mission, voicing the character "Glisten".

+In November and December 2023, Lewis played various arenas and theatres across the UK on the Christmas with Love Tour.
+In 2024, the UK Official Charts named Lewis' 2013 Christmas single "One More Sleep" the most-played modern Christmas song in the UK.
+In March 2025, Billboard named Lewis one of the "Top 100 Women Artists of the 21st Century" in the US.

+On July 28, 2025, Lewis announced her upcoming Las Vegas residency at the Venetian Resort, called A Starry Night, running from November 2025 to January 2026.